Work Smarter – Not Harder

 Deciding whether to settle for an hourly or daily rate as a self-employed person is important for every creative or craftsman.
+This article compares fixed price vs hourly models to help you make an informed choice.
 Whether you start looking for work or go for contracts, hiring agents and recruitment firms will ask one question “what is your contract rate?”.

 Both variants have their pros and cons, which is why each is suitable for a range of purposes.
 What are the main differences between them and which tool or timesheet app can be used to create a great online invoice?
+To make the right choice, it’s essential to accurately estimate project costs and determine the best pricing structure for your needs.
 Read on, my friend!

 Hourly rate

 Smaller projects often pay by the hourly rate.
 If the effort is not really significant and is therefore manageable, the hourly rate is preferred.
+This approach is known as hourly billing, which is a flexible and straightforward billing method popular among many clients.
 A major advantage is that the amount may look low at first.
 The psychological effect on the client cannot be understated.
 While an hourly rate of $63 is just as tempting as a daily rate of $504.
 Also, you can precisely account for the services provided.
+Many clients are familiar with and prefer hourly billing due to its transparency.

 Detailed timesheet report with one click